 Poor time management results in lower quality of work, missed benchmarks and increased anxiety.
-It also decreases the quality of a work-life balance, which further enhances the level of employee stress.
-Finally, poor time management can damage a worker's reputation, which makes it more difficult to advance and gain the respect of management.
+It also decreases the quality of a work-life balance, which further increases employee stress.
+Finally, poor time management can damage a restaurant worker's reputation, which makes it more difficult to advance and gain the respect of management.

-A small business that employs workers with good time management skills tends to be more productive and organized.
-They are better at goal setting and getting things done, which improves the quality of deliverables.
+A restaurant that employs workers with good time management skills tends to have more sales and better customer service.
+They are better at goal setting and getting things done, which improves the quality of outcome.

-Poor time management decreases overall operational effectiveness and impacts other workers that are involved in a group task.
-Therefore, implementing effective time management skills is essential to business success and profitability.
+Poor time management decreases overall operational effectiveness and impacts other restaurant employees that are involved in a group task.
+Therefore, implementing effective time management skills is essential to a restaurant's success and profitability.

-- Time is Limited- Because there is only an 8-hour period to complete important business activities, managing time effectively is imperative to complete essential tasks.
+- Time is Limited- Because there is only an 8-hour period to complete important business activities, it's imperative to manage time effectively to complete essential tasks.

-- It Maximizes Productivity- Those with effective time management skills can accomplish more with less difficulty.
+- Need for Greater Productivity- Those with effective time management skills can accomplish more with less difficulty.

-- Optimized Decision- Making Proper time management decreases stress and improves decision-making, resulting in enhanced operational effectiveness.
+- Critical to Make Quick Decisions- Proper time management decreases stress and improves decision-making, which results in enhanced operational effectiveness.

-- Career Advancement- Managers make sure to notice when employees are organized, efficient, and able to complete urgent tasks on time.
-This results in greater career opportunities for the employee.
+- Pinpoint Career Advancement Opportunities- Restaurant managers make sure to notice when employees are organized, efficient, and able to complete urgent tasks on time.
+This leads to greater career opportunities for the restaurant employee.

-- Greater Learning Opportunities- Those who work efficiently have more time to learn different workplace skills and showcase their talent.
+- Desire for More Learning Opportunities- Efficient restaurant staff have more time to learn different workplace skills and showcase their talent.
 This improves knowledge management.

-- Free Time is Needed- To maintain mental health and ensure work satisfaction, employees need time to create time to relax and recharge.
+- Restaurant Staff Gain a Better Work-Life Balance- To maintain mental health and ensure work satisfaction, retaurant staff needs to create time to relax and recharge.

-- Self-Discipline- is Essential Those who control time tend to advance, build good relationships, set goals, and feel confident in their work.
+- Restaurant Staff Acquires Self-Discipline- Restaurant employees who control time well tend to advance, build good relationships, set goals, and feel confident at work.

 Online employee scheduling software that makes shift planning effortless.